wjquigsAZ/samples/02-samples/04-startup-advisor-mcp/README.md

 ## Key Features

-- Shows sequential mult-agent architecture using Strands Agent
+- Shows sequential multi-agent architecture using Strands Agent
 - Agentic search using the Perplexity MCP server.
 - Utilizes the `swarm` tool, allowing a swarm of agents to collaborate on market research.
 Checkout multi-agent systems and [Swarm](https://strandsagents.com/latest/user-guide/concepts/multi-agent/swarm/) intelligence with Strands for more information.